Mechanical Engineering and Aerospace Engineering

 Students in the 16-17 catalog should take MAE 82 after completing Math 33A.
 MECH&AE 82 covers differential equations.

-Students in the 2016-2017 catalog should have taken MECH&AE 82 and not Math 33B.
-Effective Fall 2017 MECH&AE 82 and MATH 33B are restricted; therefore you can not apply both toward your degree requirement.
+Students following the 2016-2017 catalog and onward should have taken MECH&AE 82 and not Math 33B.
+Effective Fall 2017 MECH&AE 82 and MATH 33B are restricted; therefore you can not apply both toward degree requirements.

 Students in catalog 2015-2016 and prior please read below: